-With-profits policyholders will benefit from the additional governance provided by the with-profits committee.
+With profits policyholders will benefit from the additional governance provided by the with profits committee.

-NFU Mutual is a mutual insurance company, which means that it is owned by all its policyholders.
+NFUM is a mutual insurance company, which means that it is owned by its policyholders.
 We note that some policyholders may consider this an additional benefit, as profits are shared between policyholders rather than paid out as dividends to shareholders.